sees9730/CubeSatMissionPlanner/docs/targets.rst

 2. **Priority Adjustment**:
     - The base priority of each target is adjusted based on:
         - Current visibility duration
         - Previous observation time (for repeated targets)
         - Survey priority
-        -  Special scientific considerations

-1. **Target Selection and Scheduling**:
+3. **Target Selection and Scheduling**:
     - The planner selects the highest priority target(s) for each eclipse
-    - Allocates pointing operations before observation
     - Schedules target observations during optimal visibility periods
+    - Allocates pointing operations depending on observation
-    - Ensures minimum exposure time requirements are met
+    - Ensures exposure time requirements are met

-1. **Command Generation**:
+4. **Command Generation**:
     - Converts scheduled observations into spacecraft commands
-    - Specifies target coordinates, instrument settings, and timing

 Target Observation Modes
 =====================